RayBB/drone-ui-alerts/README.md

 # drone-ui-alerts
-drone.io ui gets updating favicon and desktop notifications
+Add updating favicon and desktop notifications to [drone.io ui](https://github.com/drone/drone-ui).

 ## What does this do